EDMPL/Bulama/README.md

-Bulama: Burp + Locally hosted LLM Model
+Bulama is a Burp Suite Extension that can interact with locally hosted LLM Model using Ollama.